Here we look at each Domain in turn.

 - Lacking in the Influencing themes a team may understand each other but they could feel disconnected, undervalued or misunderstood by those in the wider environment.

 - Missing the Relationship Building themes may result in people working in isolation and focusing more on the task, than the people completing the task.
-It may feel like a functional group of people rather that a collective team.
+It may feel like a functional group of people rather than a collective team.

 - A team with the absence of the Executing themes may have some great plans, buy into the vision and appreciate each other’s company.
 How efficiently will they achieve results?